 Alexander sat in the audience with his mother Olympias watching the spectacle before him.
-As the attendants tried to lead Bucephalus away, Alexander rose calling them spineless.
-According to Plutarch’s biography of Alexander, the young prince said, “What as excellent horse do they lose for want of address and boldness to manage him.”
-At first Phillip ignored the challenge, but finally said to Alexander, “Do you reproach those who are older than yourself, as if you were better able to manage him than they.”
+As the attendants tried to lead Bucephalus away, Alexander rose, calling them spineless.
+According to Plutarch’s biography of Alexander, the young prince said, “What an excellent horse do they lose for want of address and boldness to manage him.”
+At first, Phillip ignored the challenge, but finally, he said to Alexander: “Do you reproach those who are older than yourself, as if you were better able to manage him than they.”
 Alexander, ignoring his father remark, repeated his challenge and said he would pay for the horse if he, Alexander, were unable to tame him.

 Amid wild laughter, Alexander approached the horse he would name Bucephalus calmly.
-He had realized something the others had not --- the horse was afraid of his own shadow.
-Turning Bucephalus toward the sun so his shadow was behind him and slowing taking the reins in his hand, Alexander mounted him.
+He had realized something the others had not - the horse was afraid of his own shadow.
+Turning Bucephalus toward the sun so his shadow was behind him and slowly taking the reins in his hand, Alexander mounted him.
 The laughter of the crowd turned to cheers as Alexander rode off.

-Bucephalus and Alexander were inseparable; only Alexander could ride him, and indeed he did, into every battle from the conquest of the Greek city-states and Thebes through Gaugamela and into India.
-After the final defeat of Darius, Bucephalus was kidnapped while Alexander was away on excursion.
+Bucephalus and Alexander were inseparable; only Alexander could ride him, and indeed he did, into every battle from the conquest of the Greek city-states and Thebes through the Battle of Gaugamela and into India.
+After the final defeat of Darius III, Bucephalus was kidnapped while Alexander was away on excursion.
 Upon returning and learning of the theft, Alexander promised to fell every tree, lay the countryside to waste, and slaughter every inhabitant in the region.
 The horse was soon returned along with a plea for mercy.

 Although historians disagree on the cause of the horse’s death - some claim he died from battle wounds - most agree he died of old age after the Battle of Hydaspes River (326 BCE).
 While Plutarch spoke of both possible causes of death, he cites Onesicritus, a historian who accompanied Alexander on his conquests, as stating the horse died of old age.
 However Bucephalus died, in mourning, Alexander founded a city in his beloved horse’s memory and named it Bucephala.
 It is also interesting that Alexander built another city after his favorite dog Peritas.